shangtse/robust-physical-attack/README.md

 ## Overview

-This is the code repository for the under-review ECML-PKDD 2018 paper: **Robust Physical Adversarial Attack on Faster R-CNN Object Detector**
+This is the code repository for the ECML-PKDD 2018 paper: **ShapeShifter: Robust Physical Adversarial Attack on Faster R-CNN Object Detector**

 The arXiv version is available at https://arxiv.org/abs/1804.05810